DawidSzpener/CV/README.md

 ## Hobbies

+- Coding, I especially like tinkering.
 - Cooking!
-I know plenty of good polish recipies.
+I know plenty of good polish recipes.
 - Biking, always bike to work never drive!
 - Phantasy books, "The Warded Man", "The Legend of Drizzt"